kids encyclopedia robot

 Early life and education

-Halimah was born on 23 August 1954 at her family home on Queen Street in Singapore during British colonial rule, to an Indian father and Malay mother.
+Halimah was born on 23 August 1954 at her family home on Queen Street in Singapore, to an Indian father and Malay mother.
 Her father was a watchman who died due to a heart attack when she was eight years old, leaving her and four siblings to be brought up by her mother.
 Her family was in poverty at the time of her father's death, and she helped her mother to sell nasi padang outside the former Singapore Polytechnic (now Bestway Building) along Prince Edward Road.

-Halimah attended Singapore Chinese Girls' School and Tanjong Katong Girls' School.
-She graduated from the University of Singapore (now the National University of Singapore (NUS)) in 1978 with a Bachelor of Laws and was called to the Singapore Bar in 1981.
-Halimah earned a Master of Laws from NUS in 2001 and received an honorary Doctor of Law degree from NUS in 2016.
+She attended Singapore Chinese Girls' School and Tanjong Katong Girls' School before graduating from the University of Singapore (now National University of Singapore) in 1978 with a Bachelor of Laws degree and was called to the Singapore Bar in 1981.
+She subsequently went on to complete a Master of Laws degree at the National University of Singapore in 2001.

 Trade unionist